-We developed the model using PyTorch Lightning, a new easy to use framework that ensures code readability and reproducibility without the boilerplate.
+We developed the model using PyTorch Lightning, a new easy-to-use framework that ensures code readability and reproducibility without the boilerplate.

 Figure 1: The 3D U-Net architecture

-Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness, contrast.
+Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness, and contrast.

 The following features are supported by this model: